shravanxd/ai-agent-voice-therapist/README.md

 # Evolving Voice Therapist with Real-Time Memory and Feedback

-This repository contains the overall winning project from the ElevenLabs Voice AI Hackathon, hosted by QuruAI and Fractal Labs in New York City on July 26, 2025.

-We built an AI therapist that learns and improves after every conversation.
-After each session, the agent collects feedback, updates its system prompt in real time, and adapts its behavior to sound more empathetic, relevant, and aligned with the user's needs.
-It also remembers individual users and carries forward context from one session to the next, enabling truly personalized follow-ups.
+We built an AI therapist that gets smarter with every conversation.
+After each session, it takes in feedback, updates its system prompt in real time, and adjusts how it responds to sound more empathetic, relevant, and tuned to the user’s needs.
+It also remembers individual users and carries context from previous sessions, so it can follow up naturally in future conversations.

-Our system integrates ElevenLabs Conversational AI with a custom feedback loop that rewrites the agent’s system prompt based on the content and tone of prior conversations.
-It features session-based memory, version-controlled prompt evolution, and a lightweight voice interface for seamless interaction.
+The system uses ElevenLabs Conversational AI combined with a custom feedback loop that rewrites the agent’s prompt based on what was said and how it was said.
+It includes session-based memory, evolving prompt versions, and a simple voice interface that makes interactions feel smooth and personal.

-This project demonstrates how voice-based agents can become more intelligent and human-aligned through self-improvement, user memory, and adaptive behavior.
+This project shows how voice agents can learn continuously and become more human-aware over time by combining memory, feedback, and adaptive behavior.

 ## Quick Start